Dzogchen (rDzogs chen)

 Germano, David.
 “Architecture and Absence in the Secret Tantric History of the Great Perfection (rdzogs chen).”
 Journal of the International Association for Buddhist Studies 17.2 (1994): 203–335.

-A thoughtful essay on the historical development of Dzogchen, placing Dzogchen texts in the context of other developments in Tibetan Buddhism.
+A thoughtful book-length paper on the historical development of Dzogchen, placing Dzogchen texts in the context of other developments in Tibetan Buddhism.

 Karmay, Samten Gyaltsen.
 The Great Perfection (rdzogs chen): A Philosophical and Meditative Teaching in Tibetan Buddhism.
 Leiden, The Netherlands: E. J. Brill, 1988.